This month of beautiful breathing, I thought a lot about being a highly sensitive person. Let me tell you a story about it.

 Me the Mystery

-Of course, I completely failed to understand the panic that would ensue with the school when they realized I was missing and with my parents when the school called them and told them I was missing.
+Of course, I completely failed to understand the panic that would ensue with the school when they realized I was missing.
+And I completely failed to understand the panic it would cause my parents when the school called them and told them I was missing.
 Luckily, my neighbor was able to contact the school and my parents, and the mystery was quickly solved.

 Well, one mystery was solved.
 I kind of became a mystery to myself that day.
 (Quaestio mihi factus sum–I have become a question to myself.*)

 I partially realized that day that I get really overwhelmed with loud noise and lots of people and bright lights.
-I get overstimulated really, really easily.
+That day I began to realize that I get overstimulated really, really easily.
 I didn’t completely understand why.